rwaldron/tc39-notes/es8/2017-03/mar-22.md

 MM: It's consistent because...let's take "own" followed by method syntax or "static" followed by method syntax or simply method syntax with no "own".
 The only difference between the three is the keyword or its absence.
 The only semantic difference should be the placement.

-YK: so the consisteny issue is between properties and methods.
+YK: So the consisteny issue is between properties and methods.
 If you leave off the keyword, the property or method is configurable, it would be surprising if adding the "own" keyword made hte item non-configurable.

 MM: Trying to stay within spirit of orthogonality.
 Main value is combinatorial space of things that might get proposed.
 Most points don't have strong use cases.
 Enough would get proposed that it would create burden.
 We get most of the combinatorial space without burden because each element can be understood separately.
 We get two further benefits for the data-property-like syntax.
 Comma-separated list of member names with optional initializers in one declaration.
 And there's also thinking ahead to how this interacts with decorators and what Alan and I are proposing: if you decorate a declaration that is declaring several members, the decorator applies to each of them.